top of page

 Arthur

-Meet Arthur and Vivien, Saving Grace's two angora goats.
+Meet Arthur, one of Saving Grace's two angora goats.
 Arthur is a special needs goat who loves hanging out with his goat brothers.
 Arthur was born in a breeding facility and had been rejected by his mother.
 The breeder did not want him because he was "the wrong color".
-Around the same time, a neighbor of a backyard butcher had rescued another angora goat and didn't know what to do with her; she just knew she had to save her from slaughter.
-And so our dedicated board member, Beverley, arranged and executed this dual-rescue, and we are so blessed to have them.
-They quickly became loving residents of the sanctuary.

 Vivien